 Evaluate your current compliance efforts.

 There are only a few companies that put importance on their big data compliance.
 What most companies do is to have IT guidelines that would govern security, privacy and data safekeeping.
-These guidelines are used for transactional system of records.
+These guidelines are used for a transactional system of records.
 There are companies that also publish yearly security and privacy statements that are meant to be read by their customers and stakeholders.

 Part of data governance is to answer several related questions including the following: